Naman-sys/QuizForge/README.md

 ## Usage

-1. **Upload PDF**: Click "Choose a PDF file" and select your chapter/document
+1. **Choose Input Method**: Select either "Upload PDF File" or "Paste Article Text"
+2. **Provide Content**:
+   - Upload a PDF file, or
+   - Paste article text directly into the text area
-2. **Configure Settings**: Use the sidebar to set the number of multiple-choice and true/false questions
+3. **Configure Settings**: Use the sidebar to set the number of multiple-choice and true/false questions
-3. **Generate Questions**: Click "Generate Quiz Questions" to create AI-powered questions
+4. **Generate Questions**: Click "Generate Quiz Questions" to create AI-powered questions
-4. **Edit Questions**: Review and modify questions, options, correct answers, and explanations
+5. **Edit Questions**: Review and modify questions, options, correct answers, and explanations
-5. **Export**: Download your quiz as a TXT or DOCX file
+6. **Export**: Download your quiz as a TXT or DOCX file

-## Supported PDF Types
+## Supported Content Types

+**PDF Files:**
 - Text-based PDFs (best results)
 - Scanned PDFs with OCR text layer
 - Academic papers and textbook chapters
 - Any PDF with extractable text content

+**Article Text:**
+- Blog posts and web articles
+- News articles and reports
+- Educational content and tutorials
+- Research papers and documentation
+- Any text content (minimum 100 characters)

 ## AI Models Used